 Coach Scott Lang Memorial Endowed Scholarship

-This scholarship provides an annual award to a currently enrolled student in any of the following majors: child and family studies, criminal justice, religious studies, elementary education and English education.
+This scholarship provides an annual award to a currently enrolled full-time student in any of the following majors: child and family studies, criminal justice, elementary education and English education.

 - Applicants must have a minimum 2.75 GPA and demonstrate financial need